yacy/yacy_search_server/docker/Readme.md

 #### Import an existing certificate:

-Importing a certificated validated by a certification authority (CA) will ensure you full HTTPS support with no security errors when accessing your YaCy peer.
+Importing a certificate validated by a certification authority (CA) will ensure you have full HTTPS support with no security errors when accessing your YaCy peer.
 You can import an existing certificate in pkcs12 format.

 First copy it to the YaCy Docker container volume :